 \section{Conclusion}

 Our paper studies the problem of finding the {\em a priori} unknown reference measure of a functional that we suspect to be law invariant.
-In a nutshell, the results we prove target lower (upper) support sets of that functional, signed measures---or signed charges---whose integrals are pointwise bounded above (below) by the functional in question.
-It is then shown that the supremum (infimum) of this set in the vector lattice of signed charges---if existent---is a multiple of the reference measure.
-This multiple may not always be nontrivial.
-In the cases when it is, the results allow to pin down the only possible candidate for the reference measure and to potentially disprove law invariance of the functional altogether.
+In a nutshell, the results we prove target lower (upper) supporting sets of that functional, signed measures---or signed charges---whose integrals are pointwise bounded above (below) by the functional in question.
+It is then shown that the supremum (infimum) of this set in the vector lattice of signed charges---if it exists---is a multiple of the reference measure.
+This multiple may be zero.
+In cases where it is, the results make it possible to pin down the only possible candidate for the reference measure and to potentially disprove law invariance of the functional altogether.

 In the important case of the Value-at-Risk (quantile functionals), the previous approach does not work directly.
 However, it delivers a neat way to elicit the reference measure when combined with some additional subtle steps.